 20. (1) Subject to the provisions of subclause (6) of Clause 13, the Company shall pay to the State in respect of all minerals obtained from the Special Exploration Licence or the Mining Lease royalties at the rates from time to time prescribed under or pursuant to the Mining Act or such other rates as the State may agree from time to time.

+Payment of royalties 2

 (2) The Company shall within 30 days after the expiry of each month during the continuance of this Agreement during which any mineral is produced or obtained from the Special Exploration Licence or the Mining Lease furnish to the Minister for Minerals and Energy a return showing the quantity of all minerals so produced or obtained during that month and with such return shall pay to the Minister for Minerals and Energy the royalty payable in respect thereof PROVIDED THAT in respect of any mineral for which royalty is payable on the realised value thereof the Company shall pay to the Minister for Minerals and Energy on account of the royalty payable hereunder a sum calculated on the basis of invoices or provisional invoices (as the case may be) rendered by the Company to the purchaser or consignee (which invoices the Company shall render without delay simultaneously furnishing copies thereof to the Minister for Minerals and Energy) of such mineral and shall from time to time in the next following appropriate return and payment make (by the return and by cash) all such necessary adjustments (and give to the Minister for Minerals and Energy full details thereof) when the realised value in respect of the mineral shall have been ascertained.

+Inspection 2

 (3) The Company shall permit the Minister for Minerals and Energy or his nominee —